 For technical details concerning all of Sentinel’s analytic tools that support ARIA, click here.

 Summary of ARIA Analyses

 This graphic displays the total number of analyses conducted by FDA in Sentinel’s Active Risk Identification and Analysis (ARIA) system since its launch in 2016.
-There are several types of analyses, including summary tables, Level 1 analyses, and Level 2 analyses, and more technical information on these analyses can be found on the Routine Querying Tools section.
+There are several types of analyses, including Summary Table analyses, Level 1 analyses, and Level 2 analyses, and more technical information on these analyses can be found on the Routine Querying Tools section.
 Results from these analyses are posted on the Assessments page when they become available, and descriptions of key regulatory outcomes for these analyses can be found at How ARIA Analyses Have Been Used by FDA.